VoronDesign/Voron-Documentation/sourcing_faq.md

 ## Electronics

 ### Why an SKR 1.4?
-What about Turbo?
+What about turbo / faster speeds?
+What about FYSETC?

 The BTT SKR controller is inexpensive and extremely capable for the purpose.
-Either an SKR 1.3 or 1.4 is recommended and can be used.
+Either an SKR 1.3 or 1.4 is historically recommended and can be used.
 While both controllers have different pin configurations, they use the same controller chip.
-BTT is no longer producing the 1.3 and it will eventually be unavailable.
+BTT is no longer producing both the 1.3 and 1.4 and they will eventually be unavailable.
+Current alteranives include:

+- FYSETC Spider
+- FYSETC S6

-The Turbo version is certainly usable, but the additional speed is not required since most of the computing is handled by the Raspberry Pi.
+The turbo (or higher speed) versions are certainly usable, but the additional speed is not required since most of the computing is handled by the Raspberry Pi.

 ### Why not a Duet?